mobxjs/mobx/README_old.md

 # Best practices

-Reuse observables in computed functions
+use local variables in computed functions

 **Note: do not reassign a array variables!**